 Multiple entries combined tests- an exhibitor may enter two horses, a horse and pony, or two ponies in the same combined test however both equine must be qualified at the same qualifying show by the exhibitor.
+You may only compete in two levels that are consecutive.
+Example: Maiden & Beginner Novice Tests or Beginner Novice & Novice Tests BUT NOT Maiden & Novice

 Multiple entries Dressage Division- an exhibitor may enter up to two horses, a horse and pony or two ponies in the same dressage test.
 The horse and/pony must be eligible to be shown at the North Carolina State 4-H Horse Show.
+You may only compete in three classes that are consecutive.
+Example: Intro A, Intro B, and Training level 1 BUT NOT Intro B, Training level 1 and First level 1

+VII.
 Appendix